Deep sea fishing is an amazing experience, but chances are most of us don’t get to go nearly as often as we’d like.

 Wear shoes with a soft rubber sole that provides plenty of traction on slippery decks as well as plenty of support since you’ll be on your feet a lot.

 Bring a pair of gloves to protect your hands from line cuts, bites, sun, and wet or cold weather.

-Polarized sunglass are another essential.
-Not only do they help block the sun in the sky, they also protect your eyes from potentially damaging glare on the water, and if they offer UV filtering they protect your eyes and the delicate skin around them from burns.
+Polarized sunglasses are another essential.
+Not only do they help block the sun in the sky, but they also protect your eyes from potentially damaging glare on the water, and if they offer UV filtering they protect your eyes and the delicate skin around them from burns.

 Finish off your outfit with a hat to protect your face and scalp from the sun.
 One with a wide brim will also shield your neck and ears.

 Protect Yourself from the Sun

 Speaking of sun protection, be sure to bring plenty of it.

 Apply a broad spectrum sunscreen with an SPF of at least 30 before you get in the sun and bring it with you onto the boat.
 Reapply as the label suggests, with a minimum of every two hours.